Bulletin of the American Schools of Oriental Research

 The journal appears bi-annually, in May and November.
 Submissions of particular interest include cutting edge original research, preliminary reports of new and ongoing archaeological excavations, theoretical and innovative approaches to the ancient world, reviews of current scholarship in the field, and commentaries on the latest books.
 Suggestions are also welcomed for occasional theme issues relating to topics of broad scholarly interest.

-For Institutions looking to subscribe, JSTOR has a special offer for 2015 orders placed before September 1st!
-Find out how you can receive the remainder of 2014 for free by clicking here!
 If there is a library or institution you would like to recommend this journal to, click here for a Library Recommendation Form.

 |BASOR 371 (May 2014):